AREmondev/kahf_devlinks/README.md

 ## Project Description

-Kahf DevLinks is a project that allows developers to create and manage their personal link-sharing pages, similar to Linktree but tailored for developers.
+Kahf DevLinks is a project that allows developers to create and manage their personal link-sharing pages.

 ## Technologies and Dependencies